| Objectives | | Celtic & Member Community Links | | Contact |

 We hope you enjoy your stay!
 Splan!

-![]() The first meeting was marked 30 years later in 2012 with a short ceremony at the Celtic Studies Foundation at Sydney University, founding member Clare Dunne accepting a certificate to note the milestone.
+![]() On 24 March, 2022 after 40 years to the day since the first meeting to form the CCA, it held a small lunch at the Orient Hotel, The Rocks, Sydney to commemorate.
+Due to ongoing Covid-19 numbers a larger event may be held later in the year.
+Convenor Suzanne Jamieson welcomed the small group and awarded foundation members Chris Dunkerley (Cornish) and Clare Dunne OAM (Irish)(in absentia) with Life Membership.
+Sue Thomas gave a short talk on the rememberances of her late husband Roger Thomas T En E (2nd Convenor).
+On 12th November a larger celebration lunch was held, with 60 guests, at the Royal Automobile Club, Sydney.
+The photo shows some of the present and past members of the Committee. ![]() ![]() We celebrated 30 years: ![]() The first meeting was marked 30 years later in 2012 with a short ceremony at the Celtic Studies Foundation at Sydney University, founding member Clare Dunne accepting a certificate to note the milestone.
 On 20 April, 2013 after 30 years had been completed by the Steering Committee, it held a lunch at the Kirribilli Club to commemorate.
-Current Convenor Margaret Sharpe cut the huge birthday cake, and foundation member Chris Dunkerley gave a short speech of tribute to those who have sustained the Celtic Council over those 30 years. ![]()
+Convenor at the time, Margaret Sharpe (Manx) assisted by Gwen Cryer (Welsh), cut the huge birthday cake.
+Foundation member Chris Dunkerley gave a short speech of tribute to those who have sustained the Celtic Council over those 30 years.

 |